Shell latest oil giant to see profits surge due to Iran war impact - MyJoyOnline

 "The safety of our people remains our priority as we work closely with governments and customers to address their energy needs."

-Like BP, one of the factors behind Shell's profits rise was better results from its oil trading business.
+Like BP, one of the factors behind Shell's profit rise was better results from its oil trading business.

 Before the conflict began, the price of Brent crude, the global benchmark for oil prices, was around $73 a barrel.

-Since then, oil has seen sharp swings - peaking above $120 at one point, but also falling below $100 on other occasions as speculation has swirled over when the Strait of Hormuz will reopen.
-Brent currently stands at about $101 a barrel.
+Since then, oil has seen sharp swings, peaking above $120 at one point and falling below $100 on other occasions as speculation has swirled over when the Strait of Hormuz will reopen.

-The big movements in the oil price that have been seen since the Iran war began can widen the gap between buying and selling prices.
+The big movements in oil prices since the Iran war began can widen the gap between buying and selling prices.
 This typically enables traders to make bigger profits.

 Shell's profits were also boosted by higher margins at its refining business, which turns crude oil into finished products such as petrol and jet fuel.